bow-simulation/virtualbow-website/docs/about.md

 If you need ideas on what to work on, have a look at the [issues](https://github.com/bow-simulation/virtualbow/issues) and [milestones](https://github.com/bow-simulation/virtualbow/milestones).
 Or just get in contact and I will gladly help you getting started.

-### Validation of Simulation Results
+#### Validation of Simulation Results

-This is also a very important topic.
+This is a very important topic.
 If you have used this program to design or model an existing bow, let me know how the simulation compares to reality.
 The draw curve of a bow for example is fairly easy to obtain.

 Many other simulation results however are difficult to measure, think about material stresses for example.
-Therefore someone with access to advanced measuring equipment (things like strain gauges, acceleration sensors, a high speed camera, a tension testing machine, etc.) would be extremely helpful for this project.
+Therefore someone with access to advanced measuring equipment (things like strain gauges, acceleration sensors, a high speed camera, etc.) would be extremely helpful for this project.